nsluke/Guidebox/README.md

-In order to make the code compile, you must have a Global.h file formatted like this (put #s in front of all the lines:
+In order to make the code compile, you must have a Global.h file formatted like this (put #s in front of all the lines):

 ifndef Global_h